-5.5 Induction and training are part of our commitment
+5.5 Induction and training are part of our commitment.

-- a) We will provide all new Relevant Persons, staff, volunteers, and participants with information about our commitment to Child safety including this Policy and NSWIS's Complaints Handling Guidelines. - b) We support ongoing education and training for our Relevant Persons, staff and volunteers to ensure child safety information is provided and updated as required. - c) We ensure that our Relevant Persons, staff and volunteers have up-to-date information relevant to specific legislation applying in the state or territory they are based in or where they may travel to as a part of their duties.
+- a) We will provide all new Relevant Persons with information about our commitment to Child safety including this Policy and NSWIS's Complaints Handling Guidelines. - b) We support ongoing education and training (online and offline) for our Relevant Persons to ensure child safety information is provided and updated as required. - c) We ensure that our Relevant Persons have up-to-date information relevant to specific legislation applying in the state or territory they are based in or where they may travel to as a part of their duties.

-5.6 We encourage the involvement of Children and their parents
+5.6 We encourage the involvement of Children and their parents.

 - a) We involve and communicate with Children and their families in developing a safe, inclusive, and supportive environment.
-We will provide information to Children and their parents/carers (such as brochures, posters, handbooks, guidelines) about: - (i) our commitment to keeping Children safe and communicating their rights - (ii) the behaviour we expect of our Relevant Persons, staff and volunteers and of Children themselves - (iii) our policy about dealing with and responding to Child Abuse. - b) We have processes for encouraging two-way communication with Children and families. - c) We seek their feedback and have a process for managing complaints through the NSWIS Complaints Handling Guidelines. - d) We respect diversity and seek to facilitate effective communication and involvement.
+We will provide information to Children and their parents/carers (such as brochures, posters, handbooks, guidelines) about: - (i) our commitment to keeping Children safe and communicating their rights

-5.7 Our Relevant Persons, staff and volunteers understand their responsibility for reporting Child Abuse a) Our Policy for responding to Child Abuse is approved and endorsed by the NSWIS Board and applies to all our Relevant Persons, staff and volunteers.
-Relevant Persons, staff and volunteers must:
+(ii) the behaviour we expect of our Relevant Persons, staff, and volunteers and of Children themselves a) Our Policy for responding to Child Abuse is approved and endorsed by the NSWIS Board and applies to all our Relevant Persons.
+Relevant Persons must: